Skip to main content

 Limitations

-• Currently there is no type casting or type inference performed for the function arguments in the SQL program.
+• Currently only limited implicit casts are inserted by the compiler for the function arguments and function result in the SQL program.
 For example, a call such as CONTAINS_NUMBER('2010-10-20', '5') will fail at SQL compilation time because the first argument has type CHAR(8) instead of VARCHAR, and the second argument has type CHAR(1) instead of INTEGER.
+This can be avoided by calling the function using an explicit cast: CONTAINS_NUMBER(CAST('2010-10-20' AS VARCHAR), CAST('5' AS INTEGER)).

 • User-defined functions cannot have names identical to standard SQL library function names.